-Working day contracts granted a delayed start shall be scheduled for completion by Oct 31, 2025.
+Working day contracts granted a delayed start shall be scheduled for completion, except for off-pavement and/or cleanup work, by OCT.
+31, 2025.
 However, upon starting a working day contract, working days will be charged according to Article 108.04 until the contract is complete.

-Completion date contracts granted a delayed start shall be scheduled for completion by the date specified elsewhere in the contract."
+Completion date contracts granted a delayed start shall be scheduled for completion by the date specified elsewhere in the contract.